armin902/Armin-s-Projects/README.md

 # Armin-s-Projects
-This repository contains all of the homework assignments for CMPSC 122: Intermediate Programming with C++
+This repository contains all of the homework assignments for CMPSC 122: Intermediate Programming